If the question, “What personal training certification should I get” sounds familiar, you are probably contemplating, or researching – or both.

 The curriculum heavily emphasizes assessing the health status of your clients and knowing when to refer them to a qualified healthcare professional.

 You will cover the purpose of performing physical assessments on clients, as well as ways to be sure that the instruments used when conducting physical assessments are valid and reliable.

-NSCA does a great job covering the importance of validity and reliability of tests.
+NSCA does a great job covering the importance of the validity and reliability of tests.

-Also, not every test is for every client.
-Therefore, it is imperative that you learn and understand each test in order to determine the best, most appropriate one for a given client.
+Since not every test is for every client, it is imperative to learn and understand each test to determine the best, most appropriate one for your client.

-Choosing the proper fitness assessments is a key skill excellently flushed out in this section.
+Choosing the proper fitness assessments is a key skill excellently fleshed out in this section.